cameron314/concurrentqueue/samples.md

 	while (q.try_dequeue(item)) {
 		// Process item...
 	}
-	// q is guaranteed to be empty here, unless there is another thread enqueuing still
+	// q is guaranteed to be empty here, unless there is another thread enqueueing still or
+	// there was another thread dequeueing at one point and its memory effects have not
+	// yet been propagated to this thread.

 	// Multi-threaded pumping:
 	std::thread threads[8];
+	std::atomic<int> doneConsumers(0);
 	for (int i = 0; i != 8; ++i) {
 		threads[i] = std::thread([&]() {
 			Item item;
+			do {
 				while (q.try_dequeue(item)) {
 					// Process item...
 				}
+			} while (doneConsumers.fetch_add(1, std::memory_order_acq_rel) + 1 == 8);
 			// If there are still enqueue operations happening on other threads,
 			// then the queue may not be empty at this point.
-However, if all
+However, if all enqueue
-			// enqueue operations completed before we started pumping (and
+			// operations completed before we finished pumping (and the propagation of
+			// their memory effects too), and all dequeue operations apart from those
+			// our threads did above completed before we finished pumping (and the
-			// the propagation of their memory effects too), then the queue is
+			// propagation of their memory effects too), then the queue is guaranteed
-			// guaranteed to be empty at this point.
+			// to be empty at this point.
 		});
 	}
 	for (int i = 0; i != 8; ++i) {